 As a therapist with a focus on holistic healing, one of the fundamental questions I am often asked is how to help a loved one who is going through a psychotic process without going to a hospital setting.
-As someone who has worked for a number of years in an inpatient setting I am very familiar with the issues people have with hospital stays.
+As someone who worked for a decade in an inpatient setting I am very familiar with the issues people have with hospital stays.
 In this article I want to outline some of the tools people can use to assist someone through a crisis without having to go to a hospital.

 Psychosis can include profound mania, hearing voices, becoming confused by bizarre thoughts, delusional thinking, odd somatic experiences such as feeling disconnected from the body, sensations of feeling “telepathic”, psychic, becoming extremely talkative, not sleeping for many days, paranoia, or many other types of extreme experience.

 There are numerous theories as to why these experiences are taking place.
-In the medical model, there is an emphasis on the likelihood of an inherent disease due to genetic factors.
+In the medical model, there is an emphasis on the likelihood of an inherent disease strictly due to genetic factors.
 If this psychosis persists and one can rule out medical factors or adverse reactions to recreational drugs, an individual who experiences these states is often labeled with Bipolar, Schizophrenia or Schizoaffective Disorder.
 In the medical model, these illnesses are thought to be pervasive for life, though there is the possibility of remission.
 The medical model includes the idea that life stressors can trigger the disease process.

 Those who have problems with the medical theory of “madness” tend to think that psychiatric labels tend to be very poor descriptions of a person and not based in scientific evidence.
 The idea of labeling someone who experiences a psychotic state with a diagnosis such as schizophrenia or bipolar has gained in popularity over the past 60 years since psychiatrists created a book to differentiate different psychiatric disorders known as the DSM (Diagnostic and Statistic Manual.)
 The DSM defines disorders as emotional distress that have on some level incapacitating to normal human functioning.
 They define each disorder with a constellation of symptoms that psychiatrists have agreed meet a threshold of illness.